gianni-rosato/svt-av1-psy/Docs/Appendix-Compliant-Subpel-Interpolation-Filter-Search.md

 Each of the vertical filter type and horizontal filter type are signaled independently in the bitstream.

+## Notes

+The feature settings that are described in this document were compiled at v0.8.3 of the code and may not reflect the current status of the code.
+The description in this document represents an example showing  how features would interact with the SVT architecture.
+For the most up-to-date settings, it's recommended to review the section of the code implementing this feature.

 ## References

 \[1\] C. Chiang, J Han, S. Vitvitskyy, D. Mukherjee, and Y. Xu,